TheWidlarzGroup/react-native-video/README.md

 #### **android/app/build.gradle**

-From version >= 5.0.0, you have to apply this changes:
+From version >= 5.0.0, you have to apply these changes:

 ```diff
 dependencies {